rejectedbanana/NAVIS_SUNA/README.md

 % define the optical wavelength offset, which is constant aux.OPTICAL_WAVELENGTH_OFFSET = 208.5; % [nm]

-% calculate nitrogen concentrations.
+% Calculate nitrogen concentrations.
 MolarNitrate and Nitrate fields will
 % be added to the .dat structure and contain concentrations in units of micromol/L and micromole/kg, respectively.
 [dat] = APF2NO( dat, cal, aux );